One hot pepper list to rule them all…

 Use: We reference the typical use case: culinary or ornamental.
 Note, all ornamental peppers are also edible, so consider that when exploring the list.
 Many, though, are not as flavorful (and often surprisingly spicy) as they are grown for looks, instead of flavor or mildness.

 Flavor: Our hot pepper list breaks down the overall basic flavor of each chili pepper, using a common glossary of terms: sweet, fruity, citrusy, tropical, smoky, earthy, crisp, floral, nutty, bright, grassy, salty, peppery (as in black peppery), and tangy.
 This is a simplified description to give you a starting point to considering flavor.
-We highly recommend clicking through to our pepper profile for more detail on the overall heat and flavor profile.
-As the heat rises on the pepper scale, so does the capacity to taste these distinct flavor nuances beyond the intense heat, but they are still there.
+We highly recommend clicking through to our pepper profile for more detail on the overall heat and flavor profile of each pepper.
+As the heat rises on the Scoville scale it becomes harder to detect the nuances of flavor, but they are still there.

 Note: we do use the term “neutral” in flavor.
 By neutral here we mean simply a standard fresh pepper taste without any distinct flavor nuance.